dmlevi/ticker/README.md

 ticker
 ======

-Toy app working with JSON and templating engines.
+Toy app working with JSON and templating engines...